lorenzo85/scenarios-ica/security-authorization-http-traffic/step4/text.md

-You are going to set up a set of authorization policies for pods to pods communication between booking and `notification-service` so that a booking can be placed using POST requests to the `booking-service`.
+You are now going to set up a set of authorization policies for pods to pods communication between the `booking-service` and the `notification-service`.

-Moreover, you will configure the `notification-service` to only accept *POST* requests only if the *source principal* has service account named `booking-service-account`.
+Moreover, you will configure the `notification-service` to accept *POST* requests only if the *source pod* has service account named `booking-service-account`.

-You will also configure an authorization policy to allow incoming requests to the `booking-service` with method *POST*, so that a booking can be placed by external clients.
+You will also configure an authorization policy to allow any incoming **POST** request to the `booking-service`, so that a booking can be placed by external clients.

 First, create a service account resource named `booking-service-account` and update the `booking-service` deployment to use this service account.